darkredrlshb/boboyuwu/README.md

 # pageintro.js

-A simple jQuery plugin for new feature introduction and step-by-step users guide for your website and project.
+A simple jQuery tool for new feature introduction and step-by-step users guide for your website and project.

 ![Demo screenshot](http://git.oschina.net/uploads/images/2017/0329/175626_f36068f0_568.gif "Demo screenshot")